Current DLT has weak foundations:

 The first Dapp on Taraxa will be an encrypted data market with a variety of data trading and encryption tools, giving our ecosystem partners the tools necessary to set up their own domain-specific IoT data use cases.

-Taraxa is built on top of a block lattice topology pioneered by the amazing Nano project, creating the first DAG-based smart contract platform that's lightning fast.
+Taraxa is built on top of a block lattice topology pioneered by the amazing Nano project, creating the first DAG-based smart contract platform that's lightning fast, IoT-friendly, and perfect for concurrency.

 Ubiquitous IoT use cases: Taraxa is actively working on the following use cases with ecosystem partners.